romhoor/tests_implementation/TESTING_PROCESS.md

 # Testing Process for Abstract and Inherited Classes

-This document describes the testing procedure used in this repository for abstract base classes and their concrete subclasses.
+This document describes the testing procedure proposed for MATLAB (C++ style) classes and their concrete subclasses.

 ## Main idea

-When a base class is abstract, two different testing questions appear:
+When a base class is abstract, two different testing RISKS appear:

-1. does the concrete code already implemented in the abstract base class work correctly?
+1. does the implemented code in the abstract base class work correctly?
-2. do the real concrete subclasses actually satisfy that inherited base-class contract?
+2. do the concrete subclasses actually satisfy that inherited base-class contract?

 These two questions are related, but they are not the same test target.

-In this repository, shared rules are kept in the parent class whenever they truly belong to the parent.

-That means:

-* `Shape` owns the public `area()` and `perimeter()` methods
-* `Shape` validates shared output rules such as finite nonnegative scalar results
-* each child class implements only `computeArea()` and `computePerimeter()`
+They lead to a TODO list for every new C++-style component:

+- Does construction produce a valid object?
+- Are all required parameters forwarded/stored correctly?
+- Are defaults explicit and tested?
+- Are units, ranges, dimensions, and enum values validated?
+- Are invalid inputs rejected predictably?
+- Are invariants preserved after every public call?
+- Does behavior remain correct across repeated calls and mode transitions?
+- Can the component be substituted wherever its interface/base type is expected?
+- Is the behavior the same on the compiled path?

 ## Step 1.
 Test the abstract base class through a dummy subclass

 An abstract class cannot be instantiated directly.
 Because of that, the base class must be tested indirectly through a minimal dummy concrete subclass created only for testing.

 Purpose of the dummy subclass:

 * make the abstract parent instantiable
 * implement the protected abstract computation hooks with trivial bodies only
-* avoid mixing base-class tests with real geometry logic
+* avoid mixing base-class tests with real subclasses logic

 In this repository:

-* the abstract base class is `Shape`
+* abstract base class `Shape`
-* the dummy helper class is `tests/tests_base/dummyShape.m`
+* dummy helper class `dummyShape`

-The base contract test file is:
+The base contract test file is `test_base_contract_Shape.m`.

-* `tests/tests_base/test_base_contract_Shape.m`

 That file should test only the concrete behavior implemented directly in the abstract parent.

 Examples: